 Miyota 9015: A Closer Look at the Popular Japanese Movement

 There is nothing more important in a watch than the movement, or calibre, that drives its mechanisms.
-After all, a watch without a movement is like a vehicle without an engine – it is essentially unusable.
-Indeed, a watch needs a reliable movement and a set of gears in order to perform its functions.
+After all, a watch without a movement is like a vehicle without an engine — it is essentially unusable.
+Indeed, a watch needs reliable movement and a set of gears in order to perform its functions.
 As the main powerhouse of the watch, it is important that a timepiece is equipped with a powerful movement that is both highly durable and capable of precise timekeeping.

-In this article, we will be having a closer look at one of the most popular and dependable watch movements worldwide, the Miyota 9015 movement.
+In this article, we will be taking a closer look at one of the most popular and dependable watch movements worldwide, the Miyota 9015 movement.
 Along with a brief look at the history of Miyota movements, we will be examining the specifications of the Miyota 9015 movement, everything it is capable of, and the five best watches that utilise the Miyota 9015 movement.